EfekTyndall/internship-notes/My Tasks.md

 	- [x] Prepare and apply DCS "Cartesian Speed Check" settings for left and right fixture
 	- [x] Create a documentation for the operational workflow
 	- [ ] Run tests on the robot with Felix.
-	- [ ] Reattach the bumper and cut it if necessary.
+	- [ ] Attach the bumper and cut it if necessary.
-	- [ ] Create a documentation for the important DCS settings
+	- [ ] Create a documentation for the important DCS settings.
 - [ ] **AI-Wheels:**
 	- [ ] Image processing to optimize mask generation for sam.
 - [ ] **Bachelor Arbeit:**
-	- [ ] Minimize the scope for the thesis topic.
-Focusing more on methods with fixed camera position and robot arm implementation.
+	- [x] Minimize the scope for the thesis topic.
+Focusing more on methods monocular camera and robot arm implementation.
-	- [ ] Write a draft to give to supervisor in Uni
+	- [x] Write a draft to give to supervisor in Uni
 - [ ] **Others:**
 	- [ ] Note down all problems in the working stations
-	- [ ] Travel to DTC to upgrade laptop's RAM
+	- [x] Travel to DTC to upgrade laptop's RAM